Illinois: African-Americans

 Black Americans form the second largest minority group in Illinois.
 In 2023, 1,922,259 Illinoisans identified as Black alone or in combination, making up 15.3% of the states population.
 Of this population, 1,643,638 (13.1%) are non-Hispanic Black alone, while 28,321 identify as Afro-Latino, and 250,300 identify as Black in combination with any other race.
 While most of the state's Black population identifies as African-American, there are also 45,393 people of West Indian descent and 43,911 of Nigerian descent in the state.
 A majority of the state's Black population resides in the Chicago metropolitan area, with 42% living in Chicago itself.

 According to a study from the Brookings Institution, the Chicago area has the third highest level of black-white residential segregation in the United States.
 While some areas, including many neighborhoods on the city's west side and south side, as well as many suburbs in the Chicago Southland, are majority Black, most neighborhoods on the north and northwest sides of Chicago, as well as most of the northern and southwestern suburbs of the city, have very small Black populations.

 Outside of Chicagoland, urban areas in Southern and Central Illinois, including the Metro East, Peoria, Springfield, and Decatur also have significant Black populations.
 The counties with the highest share of Black residents in Illinois are Pulaski and Alexander County, located at the southern tip of the state along the banks of the Ohio and Mississippi rivers in the region known as "Little Egypt", with Black residents making up 32% of the population in both counties.

 The per-capita income of Black residents, at $30,295, is the second lowest of all major ethnic or racial groups in the state, after Hispanics of any race.
 However, Black Illinoisans have the highest overall poverty rate of all groups in the state, at 23%.
 The median age of Black residents in Illinois is 36.8 years.

 Illinois has a long history of milestones regarding African American involvement in politics.
 It was the first state to elect a Black person to the U.S. House of Representatives in the post-reconstruction era, with the election of Oscar De Priest in 1928.
-It was also the first state to elect a Black woman to the US Senate, with the election of Carol Mosley Brown in 1992.
+It was also the first state to elect a Black woman to the US Senate, with the election of Carol Moseley Braun in 1992.
 Illinois senator Barack Obama would become the first Black president of the United States following his victory in the 2008 presidential election.